 How K Health Can Help

 Did you know you can get affordable primary care with the K Health app?
-Download K to check your symptoms, explore conditions and treatments, and, if needed, text with a doctor in minutes.
+Download K Health to check your symptoms, explore conditions and treatments, and, if needed, text with a clinician in minutes.

 Depending on your symptoms, your doctor will recommend treatment options or refer you to another specialist.
-K Health’s AI-powered app is HIPAA compliant and based on 20 years of clinical data.
+K Health’s AI-powered app is based on 20 years of clinical data.